 Since 1953 doctors have been successfully using Macrobid for UTI treatment and prevention in adults, children, and pregnant women (not for late pregnancy).
 Macrobid, Macrodantin, and Furadantin are the brand names of nitrofurantoin in the US.

 Therefore Macrobid for UTI is a great candidate for the treatment of infections caused by multidrug-resistant bacteria.
-It works best against UTIs caused by E. coli in early stages and is not that effective against Klebsiella.
+It works best against UTIs caused by E. coli in the early stages and is not that effective against Klebsiella.

 However, Nitrofurantoin is not effective for kidney infection treatment because of extremely poor tissue penetration and low blood levels.

-1.When using Macrobid for UTI you have less risk to develop an antibiotic-resistant bacteria
+A lesser risk to develop an antibiotic-resistant bacteria

 When you take a pill your small intestines quickly absorb nitrofurantoin, 75% of the dose is quickly metabolized by the liver, and 25% of the dose is excreted in the urine.